jemeelsanni/defifundr_web_app/README.md

 1. Use the closest predefined class
 2. Combine multiple classes if needed
-3. Consult the design team for standardization
+3. Consult the team for standardization

 #### Common Conversions